Ideal Wine Storage Conditions

 How to Build a Wine Cellar

-Have you read the list of considerations of what is involved in our how to build a wine cellar overview web page?
-It's a great place to start learning about the many considerations involved in building a wine cellar.
+First things first, have you read our list of considerations of what is involved in building a wine cellar on our how to build a wine cellar overview web page?
+It's a great place to start learning about the many considerations involved in building a wine cellar and we recommend you review.

 So you have decided to build a wine cellar, but will you be properly storing wine so it will age to perfection?
 Here is what you should know about storing your precious collection.